baharev/SDOPT/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Structure-Driven OPTimization methods for modular technical systems
+Structure-driven optimization methods for modular technical systems
 ===================================================================

 .. _structure-driven: